asdcf35/Study-Buddy/README.md

 ﻿# Study-Buddy
  ## Web Version(recomended)
- just go to the link in the aout section
+ just go to the link in the about section

  ## running Locally
  ### Windows